 Barb - she/her

+Barb Puzanovova is a full-time personal and group trainer.
 Born Texan, raised Czech, and a Nashville native since 2002, Barb knows how to serve Southern hospitality with Bohemian flair.
 Growing up spending Sundays in “Dirt Church” with her family on trips canoeing, hiking, biking, climbing, and camping, Barb then branched out into dance, horseback riding, and gymnastics.
-It wasn’t until high school that she stepped into a gym thanks to a crush — hey, we’ve all been there — and hasn’t looked back since.
-Ever since, she's explored new kinds of movement from acroyoga to pole dancing to ultrarunning (completing the Bell Ringer 25k in 2017 in the top 10 women).
+It wasn’t until high school that she stepped into a gym.
+Ever since, she's explored new kinds of movement from acroyoga to pole dancing to ultrarunning (completing the Bell Ringer 25k in 2017 and the Stump Jump 50k in 2018).

 Graduating from Vanderbilt in Medicine, Health, and Society in May 2017, rigorous courses gave her the groundwork to keep curious about how, where, and why we move; giving her time to organizations like CHAARG and Girls on the Run further fueled her desire to empower women to play and to fall in love with fitness.
-As an aspiring physical therapist, Barb focuses on moving well and moving often in order to restore balance to the whole person while embracing a healthy relationship to food through intuitive eating.
-With over 2 years of experience as an ACE-certified group fitness instructor at getFIT615, she embraces everything this gym stands for: inclusivity, intentionality, play, and challenge.
-Everyone deserves to be healthy, happy, and at peace.
-And everyone can meet change with a fuck yeah.
+Barb focuses on moving intentionally and playfully, balancing work with rest, and embracing a healthy relationship to food through intuitive eating.

 Hilary - she/her